-2. Summary of material accounting policies
+2. Summary of material accounting policy information

-The material accounting policies adopted in the preparation of these financial statements are set out below.
+The material accounting policy information adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all periods presented in these financial statements unless otherwise stated.